 As an outdoor enthusiast, you are well aware of how the weather fluctuates at times.
 You wouldn’t want to walk into a location that has terrible weather, which could bring about disastrous outcomes.
 As a result, it is imperative that you check the weather capabilities of the two-way radio you want.
 The ideal walkie-talkie should enable you to connect to NOAA – the national weather service.
 Through this feature, you can check for real-time weather updates and alerts.
 This allows you to set your hiking route appropriately.

-Before you settle on a walkie-talkie on the market, you are required to check the wattage of the device that you have set your eyes on.
+Before you settle on a walkie-talkie on the market, you must check the wattage of the device you have set your eyes on.
 Why is this an essential feature?
 Well, it affects the range of your walkie-talkie.
 Usually, walkie-talkies have a wattage ranging from 0.5 Watts to 8 Watts.
 The higher the wattage, the better the transmission range.

 Weight and size